New fatigue risk management rules for operators and pilots

 - a description of how parts of the operations manual or exposition that address fatigue management meet the requirements of subsection 14 of CAO 48.1 Instrument 2013.

-You will have several choices to make, including whether you operate to multiple appendices.
+You will have a choice to make, including whether you operate to multiple appendices.

 - Appendix 1 - Basic limits, or

-You may also choose to utilise Appendix 7 - Fatigue Risk Management System (FRMS), for all or part of your company's operations.
+You may also choose to use Appendix 7 - Fatigue Risk Management System (FRMS), for all or part of your company's operations.

 It is important to note that Appendix 6 is very similar to Appendix 4.
-This means that if you had a single pilot, public transport service and you wanted to conduct flying training (or vice versa) you could set your limits up to comply with Appendix 4 and then make only a few changes when a pilot is required to perform flying training.
-The main differences are a maximum flight time of 7 hours during flying training.
-Also, all flying training requires the minimum off-duty period to be at least 12 hours.
+This means that if you had a single pilot charter and you wanted to conduct flying training (or vice versa) you could set your limits up to comply with Appendix 4 for all operations.

 In addition, you might need to develop: